samanthaming/samanthaming.com/content/tidbits/69-display-string-in-tabular-format-with-padend.md

 ---
 title: padEnd String Method in JavaScript
 description: padEnd is great for us to add some padding to display our strings in a tabular format.
-Use this method to pad characters to a string's end..
+Use this method to pad characters to a string's end
 tags: [javascript]
 order: 69
 createdAt: 2019-7-13